Unified Gaussian Primitives for Scene Representation and Rendering: Data Acquisition

 For differentiable rendering, our Gaussian primitive benefits from not requiring dedicated techniques to handle the discontinuities in the rendering integral \citep{zhao2020physics}, as it maintains continuity similar to other volumetric representations.
 To demonstrate the usefulness of our primitive's differentiability, we develop a proof-of-concept system that optimizes the transmittance of our models.
 Thanks to its simple formulation, differentiating our linear transmittance model is considerably simpler than the traditional exponential model or the hybrid model by \citet{vicini2021non}.
 Given a ray, the accumulated free-flight CDF (one minus transmittance) is a simple sum of the free-flight probabilities from each primitive:

-where each primitive intersects the ray from $t^-_k$ to $t^+_k$.
-Let $\phi_k$ be a parameter of the $k$-th primitive, partial derivatives of $C$ w.r.t. $\phi_k$ is trivially
+where each primitive intersects the ray from $t^-_k$ to $t^+_k$ (or clamped at the saturating distance $t_{\mathrm{sat}}$).
+Let $\phi_k$ be a parameter of the $k$-th primitive, the partial derivative of $C$ w.r.t. $\phi_k$ is trivially

 The right term can be effectively computed by applying automatic differentiation (AD) to \autoref{eq:ray_integral}.
-Strictly speaking, $C$ should be less or equal to 1, but we relax its definition during the optimization.
+Strictly speaking, $C$ should be less than or equal to 1, but we relax its definition during the optimization.
 The case when $C > 1$ is analogous to a ray penetrating multiple layers of surfaces.
 We currently do not apply any special handling to this case, but it could be interesting to consider improvements to better handle objects with complex interior structure.

 A model is initially converted by either method discussed above, and its transmittance is then refined to better match that of the source asset.
 We render transmittance images and compute the L2 loss across multiple views.
-We trace one ray for each pixel with jittered sub-pixel offsets to compute and differentiate transmittance according to \autoref{eq:accum_cdf} and \autoref{eq:diff_cdf}.
+We trace one ray for each pixel with jittered sub-pixel offsets to compute and differentiate \autoref{eq:accum_cdf}.
 We optimize this loss over all parameters of all Gaussian primitives using the Adam optimizer \citep{kingma2014adam} with a learning rate of \num{2e-5} for rotation and \num{1e-4} for all other parameters.
 After each iteration, scales and magnitudes are clamped to be positive, and rotations are re-normalized.

 In \autoref{fig:diff}, we apply the transmittance optimization to two models initialized by 3DGS.
 The \emph{Plant} model has 220K primitives, while the \emph{Tall Vase} model has 799K primitives.
 Both models are optimized for 50 iterations using 8 views at 512$\times$512 resolution.
-Both models consist of long, thin branches that are not captured by 3DGS faithfully, but can be recovered quickly by our post optimization.
-In addition, our optimization also improves the silhouette of the spokes of the \emph{Tall Vase}.
+Both models consist of long, thin branches that are not captured by 3DGS faithfully, but can be recovered quickly by our post-optimization.
+In addition, our optimization improves the silhouette of the spokes of the \emph{Tall Vase}.
 Overall improvement in transmittance can be verified by the loss curves.
-The process take 16 and 26 minutes, respectively (see \autoref{sec:results} for machine specifications).
+The process takes 16 and 26 minutes on CPU, respectively (see \autoref{sec:results} for machine specifications).